echeran/smile-of-murugan/webbook/chapter06.md

-conception of *tiṇai* as *either* "region" (*nilam*) *or* “situation” *(oluk-* *kam*, lit. "conventional rules of conduct"); *tiṇai* is not "either or" but "both"; Nakkīrar says it quite explicitly: *tiṇai* is both region and situation, “like the spot on which the light (*cuțar*) of a viḷakku "lamp" falls, is also called viḷakku “light” (cf. *DED* 4524 *viḷakku* "lamp; light").
+conception of *tiṇai* as *either* "region" (*nilam*) *or* “situation” *(oluk-* *kam*, lit. "conventional rules of conduct"); *tiṇai* is not "either or" but "both"; Nakkīrar says it quite explicitly: *tiṇai* is both region and situation, “like the spot on which the light (*cuṭar*) of a viḷakku "lamp" falls, is also called viḷakku “light” (cf. *DED* 4524 *viḷakku* "lamp; light").